xdevagent/agentx/README.md

   -e OLLAMA_MODEL=llama2 \
   -p 3000:8080 \
   -v /var/run/docker.sock:/var/run/docker.sock \
-  ghcr.io/semanser/VXEN:latest
+  ghcr.io/semanser/AgentX :latest
 ```

 Alternatively, you can create a `.env` file and run the Docker image with the `--env-file` flag.
 More information can be found [here](https://docs.docker.com/reference/cli/docker/container/run/#env)

-Now you can visit [localhost:3000](localhost:3000) in your browser and start using VXEN.
+Now you can visit [localhost:3000](localhost:3000) in your browser and start using AgentX .

 <details>
     <summary>Supported environment variables</summary>